fbpx

 Otherwise, you’ll have an inter-island flight from Honolulu.
 After traveling all day, kids (and even parents) might be antsy about doing another flight.

-The worst part about traveling with toddlers though isn’t just being confined inside of an airplane; it also includes those long waiting periods before taking off which can really wear out even little ones who aren’t used yet.
+The worst part about traveling with toddlers, though, isn’t just being confined inside an airplane; it also includes those long waiting periods before taking off, which can really wear out even little ones who aren’t used to it yet.

 So, my top tip is to book a direct flight to your specific island, even if it costs a little extra.
 It’s worth it.